What Is Breast Reconstruction Surgery

 In some cases, such as intermediate or advanced breast cancer, Dr. Beran might suggest delayed reconstruction to allow time for the cancer to be controlled.
 Another reason to advise delayed reconstruction might be that some patients need time to think through their options thoroughly.

-Breast implant reconstruction uses implants filled with either saline or silicone.
 In cases where there is not enough skin and muscle to cover the implant, existing tissue can be stretched over time with a tissue expander, or remaining muscle can be expanded immediately.
-The benefit of choosing implants (the more popular choice) is their aesthetic appearance and minimal surgery time.
-Disadvantages include scar tissue build up, possible rejection, and the need for a second surgery to replace the tissue expander with an implant.
+The benefit of choosing implants (the more popular choice) is their aesthetic appearance, natural feel and minimal surgery time.
+Disadvantages include scar tissue build-up, possible rejection, rupture and the need for a second surgery to replace the tissue expander with an implant.

 Autologous Tissue Flap Reconstruction